eating; disorder; anorexia; nervosa; bulimia; compulsive; overeating; diet; binge; food;

 What IS, and IS NOT normal eating can look very similar.

 - For example, you run out of the house without breakfast because you slept in and are worried about missing the bus.
 At school or work you feel hungry and grab a snack and eat a larger lunch than usual without even thinking about it.
-This is normal eating.
+This is 'normal' eating - not a great pattern of eating, not great for your health and energy levels, but you are able to make choices.

 Eating that is driven by this strange thinking is called disordered eating and can be quite common.